dgraph-io/dgraph4j/README.md

 of transactions by providing the `newTransaction` and the `newReadOnlyTransaction` APIs.
 Creating a transaction is a local operation and incurs no network overhead.

-In most of the cases, the normal read-write transactions should be used, which can have any number of query, or mutate operations.
-However, if a transaction only has queries, you might benefit from a read-only transaction, which can share the same read timestamp across multiple such read-only transactions, thus, potentially providing better latency.
+In most of the cases, the normal read-write transactions is used, which can have any number of query or mutate operations.
+However, if a transaction only has queries, you might benefit from a read-only transaction, which can share the same read timestamp across multiple such read-only transactions and can result in lower latencies.

 For normal read-write transactions, it is a good practise to call `Transaction#discard()` in a `finally` block after running the transaction.
 Calling `Transaction#discard()` after